Readmikenow has written about various medical conditions. He has previously written a series of articles on

 During his life, Harland David Sanders held numerous jobs.
 He worked as everything from an insurance salesman to filling station operator to steam engine stoker and more.
 During the Great Depression, Sanders started selling fried chicken at a roadside restaurant in Kentucky.
 He realized the concept of restaurant franchising had tremendous potential.
 In 1952, the first Kentucky Fried Chicken (KFC) franchise opened for business in Utah.
 It was an instant success.
 KFC franchise restaurants quickly opened all over the United States and around the world.
 Sanders sold the company in 1964 to a group of investors for $2 million.
-As of 2015, it was estimated there were a combined 20,000 KFC locations in the United States and around the world.
+As of 2020, there are over 24,000 KFC locations around the world.

 In 1903, Sanders quit school, and at the age of 13, he left home.
 He got a job painting horse carriages, and a year later, he worked as a farmhand in southern Indiana.
 In 1906, Sanders moved in with his uncle and got a job as a streetcar conductor.
 Later that year, he falsified documents to join the Army.
 After serving in Cuba, he was given an honorable discharge.
 In 1907, he moved to Alabama and lived with his brother.
 There he was able to get a job helping a blacksmith.
 He eventually got a job cleaning out the ash pans of railroad cars.
 At the age of 17, he was a fire stoker for a railroad.